ysong2gc/ysong.github.io/_pages/about.md

   - /about.html
 ---

-Yuzhe Song (宋宇哲) is a PhD student at the Graduate Center, City Unversity of New York and the American Museum of Natural History.
+Yuzhe Song (宋宇哲), who also goes by Robert Song, is a PhD student at the Graduate Center, City Unversity of New York and the American Museum of Natural History.
 The main research focus for his thesis is gamma-ray astrophysics, using Fermi-LAT data to detect faint gamma-ray sources with stacking methods.

 About the Name
 ======